Flash memory: Write endurance

-However, by applying certain algorithms and design paradigms such as wear leveling and memory over-provisioning, the endurance of a storage system can be tuned to serve specific requirements.
+However, by applying certain algorithms and design paradigms, such as wear leveling, flash over-provisioning and high-quality flash memory (such as pSLC and eTLC), the endurance of a storage system can be tuned to serve specific requirements.

-In order to compute the longevity of the NAND flash, one must account for the size of the memory chip, the type of memory (e.g. SLC/MLC/TLC), and use pattern.
+To compute the longevity of the NAND flash, one must account for the size of the memory chip, the type of memory (e.g., SLC/MLC/TLC), and the usage pattern.
 Industrial NAND and server NAND are in demand due to their capacity, longer endurance and reliability in sensitive environments.

-As the number of bits per cell increases, performance and life of NAND flash may degrade, increasing random read times to 100μs for TLC NAND which is 4 times the time required in SLC NAND, and twice the time required in MLC NAND, for random reads.
+As the number of bits per cell increases, the performance and life of NAND flash may degrade, increasing random read times to 100μs for TLC NAND, which is 4 times the time required in SLC NAND and twice the time required in MLC NAND for random reads.

 Flash file systems

 Because of the particular characteristics of flash memory, it is best used with either a controller to perform wear leveling and error correction or specifically designed flash file systems, which spread writes over the media and deal with the long erase times of NOR flash blocks.
 The basic concept behind flash file systems is the following: when the flash store is to be updated, the file system will write a new copy of the changed data to a fresh block, remap the file pointers, then erase the old block later when it has time.

 In practice, flash file systems are used only for memory technology devices (MTDs), which are embedded flash memories that do not have a controller.
 Removable flash memory cards, SSDs, eMMC/eUFS chips and USB flash drives have built-in controllers to perform wear leveling and error correction so use of a specific flash file system may not add benefit.